csalmeida/hozokit/README.md

 By combining modern web technologies and a component based architecture, Hozokit is a theme building framework structured clearly for both, long-time [WordPress](https://wordpress.org/) developers and beginners.

+> [!IMPORTANT]
+> This repository has been archived and is no longer actively maintained.

 ### The benefit of Hozokit is in the setup.

 With [Gulp](https://gulpjs.com/) built-in, theme development is streamlined from the off, freeing you from arduous project setup by handling configuration and automation tasks for you.
 Meaning you can dive straight in to your next project.
 Hozokit automatically bundles styles, transpiles scripts, watches for changes and handles component files.
 Meaning you can get right to coding.